 The team also uses advanced endoscopic techniques such as enteroscopy, colonoscopy, or video capsule endoscopy (VCE) to view the inside of your intestines, and an esophagogastroduodenoscopy (EGD) to view your esophagus, stomach, and duodenum.

 What treatments are available for Crohn’s disease?

 Crohn’s disease treatment initially consists of medication.
 Anti-inflammatory drugs including corticosteroids help with pain and inflammation, and antibiotics can treat any bacterial problems in the intestines.
 You can also take anti-diarrhea medication, and a range of biologic medicines called TNF (tumor necrosis factor) inhibitors.

 Your team at Gastroenterology Associates of Western Colorado can prepare a personalized treatment plan, monitoring how well each drug works for you.
 If you’re not finding relief from symptoms of Crohn’s disease with medication, surgery might be the best option.

-If you have any gastroenterological symptoms of Crohn’s disease, get an accurate diagnosis and effective treatment by calling Gastroenterology Associates of Western Colorado today, or book an appointment online.
+If you have any gastroenterological symptoms of Crohn’s disease, get an accurate diagnosis and effective treatment by calling Gastroenterology Associates of Western Colorado today.